Hochopepper/SwordToShield/Character_Creation/Feats.md

 ### Battle Arts
 You learn 2 martial arts from the martial artist class.

+### Bruiser
+Your unarmed strike die becomes a d8.
+Your strength score increases by 1.

 ## Magical Feats
 Magical feats originate from a magical source, which may be a pact or latent